 NVH in the Automotive Industry

 Have you ever driven an older vehicle and noticed it was loud?
-This is common, as product noise, vibration, and harshness wasn’t a primary concern until recently.
+This is common, as product noise, vibration, and harshness weren’t a primary concern until recently.
 Now, quieter vehicles are associated with luxury vehicles, so many manufacturers spend more money to reduce noise from entering the cabin.
 There are many ways to reduce noise, including insulating methods, vibration control devices, and using quieter components.

 Source-Path-Receiver Network